kdeldycke/awesome-billing/readme.md

 - [5 things I learned while developing a billing system](https://arnon.dk/5-things-i-learned-developing-billing-system/) - A great introduction on all the various aspects of a billing system, from currency to invoices, including great illustrations about plans change logic.
 All these topics are later detailed in dedicated sections below.

+- How to recruit software engineers in this domain?
+“The trick is to make the accounting/billing/payment department the anti-chamber of data engineering.” ([source](https://twitter.com/kdeldycke/status/1422564355799924736))

 ## Pricing

 From monthly subscription to commodity-like on-the-go consumption, there's plenty of scheme out there to structure your product's pricing.
 Including the good old shopping-cart funnel.